An Algorithm Explained

-- Walk two blocks north to my house.
+- Walk two blocks north to your friend’s house.

-How can data be used to predict future events?
+How can data from these simple algorithms be used to predict future events?

-If you traveled weekly for work and had to utilize each one of these algorithms every time you returned home, we could use data from your previous trips to predict your transportation home on future trips.
+If you had to make this trip weekly for work and had to utilize one of these algorithms every time you returned home, we could use data from your previous trips to predict your transportation home on future trips.

 For example, let’s say we had the data from your previous 100 trips.
-When examining the data closely, we observed some trends: most of the time when returning home before 5 pm, you usually took a bus to get home, after 5 pm, you typically called for a ride, and on rainy days, you typically took a cab home.
+When examining the data closely, we observed some trends: most of the time when returning home before 5 pm, you usually took a bus, after 5 pm, you typically called for a ride, and on rainy days, you typically took a cab.
 We noticed that you rented a car once, but we dismissed that data as an outlier.

-If you were returning home tomorrow at 3 pm and the weather was going to be nice, we could predict with a high level of certainty that you would be taking the bus home.
+If you landed at 3 pm tomorrow and the weather was going to be nice, we could predict with a high level of certainty that you would be taking the bus.